10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, TLRY, GS, TSLA, SQ)

 Here is what you need to know.

 Trump's tariffs are having an impact.
-Data from UBS shows the Chinese goods listed in the initial $34 billion of tariffs have seen imports to the US fall by 30%.
+Data from UBS shows the $34 billion worth of Chinese goods affected by the initial tariffs have seen imports to the US fall by 30%.

 Goldman Sachs announces its new partners.
-The Wall Street bank named 69 people to partner in what is a semiannual exercise.
+The Wall Street bank named 69 people to partner in its twice-a-year exercise.

 Tesla has a new board chair.
-The electric-car maker has named Robyn Denholm, CFO at Australian telecoms operator Telstra, as its new board chair, Reuters says.
+The electric-car maker has named Robyn Denholm, CFO at the Australian telecom operator Telstra, as its new board chair, Reuters says.

 Tilray soars on a big day for weed.
 The cannabis producer Tilray gained more than 30% Wednesday after Michigan became the 10th US state to legalize marijuana and as Jeff Sessions, a staunch opponent of legal weed, resigned as the US's attorney general.

 Earnings reports keep coming.
-Acitivision Blizzard and Disney report after markets close.
+Activision Blizzard and Disney report after markets close.